TelestionTeam/telestionteam.github.io/README.md

 data.
 We help the teams during the whole project cycle starting at the development, continuing with a successful launch and ending with recovery and post flight analysis.

-The ground station is based on a generic modular backend which is provided in the [backend repository](https://github.com/TelestionTeam/telestion).
+The ground station is based on a generic modular backend which is provided in the [main repository](https://github.com/TelestionTeam/telestion).
 The backend handles the data streams, holds the connection and provides interfaces to the experiments.
 The modular system is extended for the requirements of the experiments (e.g.
 [RocketSound](https://github.com/TelestionTeam/RocketSound)).